ballerina-platform/ballerina-distribution/examples/http-client-ssl-tls/http_client_ssl_tls.md

 # HTTP client - SSL/TLS

 The `http:Client` can be configured to communicate through HTTPS by providing a certificate file.
-This configuration can be provided through the `securedSocket` field of the `http:ClientConfiguration`.
-This field accepts an `http:ClientSecureSocket` record, which provides the SSL-related configurations.
-Use this to secure the communication and data transfer between the client and the server.
+The certificate can be provided through the `secureSocket` field of the client configuration.
+Use this to secure the communication between the client and the server.

 ::: code http_client_ssl_tls.bal :::